What Business Mileage is Tax Deductible?

 Many people use their car for work and they deduct the mileage driven for work from their taxes.
 However, there are some gray areas about what is considered to be a tax-deductible business drive.

 First, you must determine if you qualify for business mileage tax deductions before you consider taking a tax deduction for business mileage.
 And, if you are already deducting mileage for business drives, it might be informative to make sure you qualify to do so as well.

 To qualify to deduct business mileage from your taxes you must own or lease the car that is being used.
 To verify this requirement, the IRS requires taxpayers to provide proof of ownership or documentation of the car or truck lease.

 For employer-provided cars and trucks, the Standard Mileage Rate method does not apply.
 However, there are some car or truck expenses that the taxpayer can deduct.
-The deductions allowed depends on a few factors.
+The deductions allowed depend on a few factors.
 These factors include the amount of the vehicle expenses that are covered by the employer and the percentage of business and personal miles driven on the car for the tax year.
 For detailed information on this topic refer to this informative post, Tax Deductions for Employer-Provided Truck and Car Expenses.

 There are two methods for deducting business use expenses of cars and vehicles.